LouiseSteward/learn/immunisations-a-guide-for-community-health-workers/text/0-5-introduction.md

 *   [Registration](#registration)
 {:.chapter-toc}

-Community Health Workers (CHWs) serve as a very important direct link between patients, communities and health services.
+Community health workers (CHWs) serve as a very important direct link between patients, communities and health services.
 As trusted on-the-ground support to community members, they therefore expand access to essential healthcare information as well as available treatment and prevention programmes.
-The *Immunisations: A Guide for Community Health Workers* course book provides appropriate, cost-effective, and sustainable targeted learning for the large numbers of emerging Community Health Workers in South Africa.
+The *Immunisations: A guide for community health workers* course book provides appropriate, cost-effective, and sustainable targeted learning for the large numbers of emerging community health workers in South Africa.
-The proven Perinatal Education Programme (PEP) methodology of decentralised, small group, learning, facilitated by a professional nurse, is ideal to meet the training needs of diverse groups of Community Health Workers, particularly those in under-resourced, remote or rural communities.
+The proven Perinatal Education Programme (PEP) methodology of decentralised, small group, learning, facilitated by a professional nurse, is ideal to meet the training needs of diverse groups of community health workers, particularly those in under-resourced, remote or rural communities.
 Bettercare is working alongside health workers to bring this highly successful, easily applied training model to the Community Health Worker development programmes.
-This group of topics from *Immunisations: A Guide for Community Health Workers* includes:
+This group of topics from *Immunisations: A guide for community health workers* includes:

 1. Introduction to immunisation
 2. Common immunisations